Quiver Schur algebras for linear quivers: Graded Schur algebras

-As a consequence, any result which we prove for $G^\bmu$ immediately translates into an equivalent ``sign dual'' result for $G_\bmu$.
+As a consequence, any result that we prove for $G^\bmu$ immediately translates into an equivalent ``sign dual'' result for $G_{\bmu'}$.
 Our first aim is to give a basis for these modules.
 If $\bmu,\blam\in\Parts$ define